CreatorDev/PyLetMeCreate/README.md

 ### Installation steps

-You can install LetMeCreate package on OpenWRT executing:
+You can install PyLetMeCreate package on OpenWRT executing:

 ```sh
 $ opkg install pyletmecreate